30 Facts We Never Knew About Pandas

 Image Source: Eco & Beyond

 Listen up, if you wanna chat about what a panda digs food-wise, bamboo is the name of the game.
-'Bout 99% of a giant panda's diet is all 'bout that bamboo.
+About 99% of a giant panda's diet is all about that bamboo.
 Morning, noon, or night, you'll catch these guys gnawing on those green stalks like there's no tomorrow.
-They ain't picky, either; they go for the leaves, stalks, and even the bamboo roots.
-It ain't got much nutrition, so they gotta eat a ton to stay fueled up.

 3. Chompers